Six Western Palaces (Xiliugong)

-The Six Western Palaces include Palace of Eternal Longevity (Yongshougong), Palace of the Queen Consort (Yikungong), Palace for Gathering Elegance (Chuxiugong), Hall of the Supreme Pole (Taijidian), Palace of Eternal Spring (Changchungong) and Palace of Universal Happiness (Xianfugong).
+The Six Western Palaces include Palace of Eternal Longevity (Yongshougong), Palace of Earthly Honor (Yikungong), Palace for Gathered Elegance (Chuxiugong), Hall of the Supreme Principle (Taijidian), Palace of Eternal Spring (Changchungong) and Palace of Universal Happiness (Xianfugong).
 Each has its own courtyard, a front hall, a rear hall and annexes.
 Most of them are displayed to the public with their untouched and original settings.

 Palace of Eternal Longevity was repaired several times but retained its layout as when first built in the Ming Dynasty.
 It was for concubines.
 However, because of close distance to Palace of Heavenly Purity and Hall of Mental Cultivation, some of the emperors lived here temporarily.
 By the end of the Qing, it had become a storeroom of imperial furniture.

 To celebrate Cixi’s 59th birthday, Palace of the Queen Consort was renovated in 1884.
 Its back hall was changed into a connecting hall between it and Palace for Gathering Essence.
 Previously, Cixi had accepted the ministers’ congratulations when she moved to the Palace of Gathering Essence at age of 50.
 This place was also the venue where Emperor Guangxu selected his wives.